 In 2016, Ulster County partnered with the Voice Theatre to provide over 50 anti-bullying workshops at six high schools throughout the County.
 These workshops gave hundreds of students the opportunity to explore the themes of bullying: "the role of the other," "the role of the perpetrator" and the "role of the victim" as they practiced conflict resolution.
 Ulster County also partnered with the Don't Be A Monster Program during National Bullying Prevention Awareness Month in October, making it possible for presentations to be held at some of our middle schools throughout the County with the goal of educating and empowering students to be leaders in their school regarding diversity, inclusiveness, and to start conversations about how to stand up for their friends and peers.

-Please see the links on this page for resources, videos and past events.
+Please see resource page for contact information, videos and past events.
 For additional information please contact my office at 845-340-3800.